DMIT-NAIT/Open-Source-Club-Resources/README.md

 As well I'd love to share a few wins here so if you do have a pull request in a open source repository please link them and maybe others can learn from the process you've gone through.

+Please add your name and a link to your github repo in the Members Section

 ## Resources